urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 ## Key elements

 One potential barrier to understanding Urbit is that we’re building out multiple layers of this new internet simultaneously, and each has its own explanations and value propositions.
-Remember, what sets Urbit apart is that we’re building all these elements at once to work together as a system.
+Remember, what sets Urbit apart is that we’re building of all these elements at once to work together as a system.

 I’ll try to explain the most important of these without straying too deep into the technical weeds.

 1. **A peer-to-peer network**

     Peer-to-peer networking is a really big deal.
 On the current internet, essentially all of our communications and activities go through centralized servers owned by corporations (Facebook, Google, etc.) — and those corporations can’t help but use all that information to make money.
-They’re capitalists after all, and so we get constant privacy violations and interfaces built for maximum dopamine addiction.
+They’re capitalists, after all, and so we get constant privacy violations and interfaces built for maximum dopamine addiction.

     In an Urbit world, all those communications go directly between users (i.e. peer-to-peer) with nobody in the middle.
 That means there’s no data capture by any megacorp, less intrusion into your life online, and communications go back to the semi-private one-to-one or small group format that is most comfortable for humans.
 It’s more like real life.